silky/sync/readme.md

 Sync is util which will help you to keep your forks up to date!

-all you need is: /etc/conf.d/repolist.conf
+all you need is: /etc/conf.d/repolist.conf or ../repolist.conf on windows

+( works on windows since 1.8 version )

 ``` shell
 [Repos]